Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

 Use the right ATMs

 Dupaco members never pay surcharges or transaction charges when using your MoneyCard at Dupaco-owned ATMs.
-You also can avoid surcharge fees by using your MoneyCard at Privileged Status ATM Network locations.
+You can also avoid surcharge fees by using your MoneyCard at Privileged Status and CO-OP ATM Network locations.

 Automate your payments

 With Dupaco’s Bill Pay, you can automate your bill payments so you’re never hit with another late-payment fee.

 Link to a savings account